 The carrying in a vehicle or concealed on the person (except in the home or place of business) of a pistol (defined as any firearm with barrel less than 12 inches in length) is forbidden to all except law officers and certain others and those specially licensed under rigorous safeguards, and except under certain conditions as going to and from a place of repair.
 A crime of violence committed by one armed with a pistol carries a further penalty in addition to that prescribed for the crime, graduated from the first to the fourth or subsequent offense from maxima of 5 to 30 years.
-The fact that one charged with such crime is armed without a license is prima facie evidence of intention to commit the crime.
+The fact that one charged with such orims is armed without a of 5 to 30 years.
+The fact that one charged with such orims is an license is prima facie evidence of intention to commit the crime.

-Possession of pistols by those convicted of crimes of violence is forbidden and delivery of pistols is forbidden to such convicts, drug addicts and incompetents, as well as to minors under the age of 18.
+Possession of pistols by those convicted of crimes of violence is forbidden and delivory of pistols is forbidden to such convicts, drug addicts and incompetents, as well as to minors under the age of 18.